 Teaching of PE in the Early Years

-Through the EYFS Curriculum and our environment, EY children are given opportunities to enjoy energetic play daily.
-We provide a range of equipment that children can move about safely and cooperatively to create their own structures.
-The EY area has rope swings, trikes and balance bikes and a range of games equipment.
+In our Early Years there is a focus on the development of gross motor skills, coordination, core strength and collaboration.
+These skills are developed through two sessions of PE a week, where the children take part in a range of skill based activities and games, as well as introductions to gymnastics and dance.
+These fundamental skills are also developed through our Early Years curriculum and our Early Years environment.
+In Early Years our children are given opportunities to enjoy physical activities and energetic play on a daily basis.
+As well as planned activities, we provide a range of equipment that children can move safely and cooperatively to create their own structures and activities.
+The EY area has rope swings, a trim trail, trikes, balance bikes and a range of games equipment.
 This enables the children to practise different skills, move in different ways and at different speeds to improve coordination.
 They also have opportunities to balance, throw, roll, kick and catch.
-The EY children have two planned sessions of PE a week, which include development of gross motor and core strength as well as introductions to gymnastics and dance.

 Key Stage 1

-Our KS1 pupils are taught a range of skills - focusing on those that are needed to participate in sports later in their schooling and into later life.
+Our KS1 pupils are taught a range of key knowledge and skills - focusing on the fundamental movement skills and those that are needed to participate in sports later in their schooling and into later life.
 An emphasis on full participation is made - lessons are planned to ensure children are mastering basic movements including running, jumping, throwing and catching, as well as developing balance, agility and coordination.
 Children are also given opportunities to be taught by visiting sports coaches for specific sessions.

-Children work towards mastering initial skills in Gymnastics and a range of dance styles(often linked with topics).
+Children work towards mastering initial skills in gymnastics and a range of dance styles.
 The opportunity to be active is also given at break times where a range of equipment is offered and a sports leader is employed to coordinate games.
-Children in KS1 participate in the Golden Mile and are offered opportunities to compete against other schools in various PE events through our School Sports Partnership.
+Children in KS1 are also offered opportunities to compete against other schools in various PE events through our School Sports Partnership.

 Key Stage 2

-Our curriculum aims to improve the wellbeing and fitness of all children at St James’, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
-Within our lessons, children are taught about self-discipline and that to be successful you need to take ownership and responsibility of your own health and fitness.
-Our hope is that the impact of this is that children are motivated to utilise these skills in an independent and effective way in order to live happy and healthy lives.
-An impact of our PE curriculum is a high level of participation and enthusiasm from our children and we have been awarded the Silver Sportsmark in recognition of this.
-St James’ has been highly successful in competition sports, particularly hockey recently, and represented the Havant area at the Hampshire Games often.
+The long term aim of our PE curriculum is to improve the wellbeing and fitness of all children at St James’, not only through the sporting knowledge and skills taught, but through the underpinning values and disciplines PE promotes.
+Our hope for the impact of this is that children are motivated to utilise this knowledge and skills in an independent and effective way in order to live happy and healthy lives.

 Please click here to view our PE long term overview.

-Please click here to view our progression of skills in PE.
+Please click here to view our progression of knowledge and skills in PE.